NGSolve/ngsPETSc/docs/src/PETScKSP/poisson.py.rst

     Draw(gfu)

 We can also use an iterative solver with an incomplete LU factorisation as a preconditioner.
-We switch to an iterative solver, setting :code:`"ksp_type"` to :code:`"cg"`, while we enforce the use of an incomplete LU factorisation as preconditioner via the flag :code:`"pc_type"`.
+We switch to an iterative solver, setting :code:`"ksp_type"` to :code:`"cg"`, while we use an incomplete LU factorisation as preconditioner by changing the flag :code:`"pc_type"`.
 We have also added the flag :code:`"ksp_monitor"` to view how the residual evolves at each linear iteration. ::

     if COMM_WORLD.Get_size() == 1: